BASIC RADIOLOGIC ANATOMY OF THE CHEST

 Normal PA view of the chest.
 This is the same study as Figs. 4.1; however, the window and level settings have been adjusted to allow for improved visualization of the mediastinal borders.
 Black arrowheads annotate the lateral border of the descending aorta.
 Black arrows demarcate the left paraspinal stripe.
 White arrowheads demonstrate the anterior junction line, formed where the pleura of the right and left lungs appose anteriorly.
 Finally, the azygoesophageal recess is marked by white arrows, formed by the interface of the right lower lobe with the esophagus and azygous vein.
 Please note the importance of altering window/level settings in order to maximize visualization of normal anatomic structures and therefore pathology as well.

 Normal lateral chest radiograph.
 RS denotes the retrosternal clear space.
 An opacity in this region would suggest an anterior mediastinal mass.
 Black arrowheads mark the posterior wall of the trachea.
-Thin black arrows denote the posterior wall of the ...
+Thin black arrows denote the posterior wall of the bronchus intermedius, and white arrowheads ...